Hi, and welcome.

 I also have an enormous interest and immeasurable admiration for the brave crews of RAF Bomber Command, who suffered such horrendous casualties.
 It’s wonderful to now see the long overdue Bomber Command Memorials – such as that at Green Park, and the International Bomber Command Centre in Lincoln, of which I am a proud volunteer, recognising the more than 55,000 who gave their lives.

-A writer and photographer, I have been proud and privileged to have many aviation related articles and photographs published in books, magazines and in the National press.
+Enjoying writing and photography, I have been proud and privileged to have many aviation related articles and photographs published in books, magazines and in the National press.
 These include most National newspapers, Flypast & Aeroplane Magazines and Wingleader.
 In 2019 I wrote, and had published, the story of Flt.
 Lt.
-Archie McInnes – a Battle of Britain Hurricane pilot with No. 601 and 238 Squadrons in a book called ‘Against Adversity’.
+Archie McInnes – a Battle of Britain Hurricane pilot with No. 601 and 238 Squadrons in his biography ‘Against Adversity’.
 Having got to know Archie well in his latter years, and having heard his incredible story, I persuaded him to let me write it before it was lost to time.
 Thankfully we managed to get ‘Against Adversity’ published before Archie sadly passed away on the evening of his 100th Birthday.

-In August 2021 my second book is being published, ‘Tomorrow May Never Come’, the story of 57 Squadron Lancaster pilot Flt Lt Stevie Stevens DFC AE*.
+In August 2021 my second book was published, ‘Tomorrow May Never Come’, the story of 57 Squadron Lancaster pilot Flt Lt Stevie Stevens DFC AE*.
 Stevie was one of the last surviving Lancaster pilots and a local hero with a unique and amazing story.
 I had the wonderful opportunity to get to know Stevie before he sadly passed away in April 2020 aged 98, and it is a privilege to be able to share his story for future generations.

 I hope you enjoy the site and welcome and appreciate any feedback, comments or questions you have.